For our current RV, we chose the Ford Transit vs Sprinter from Mercedes Benz. Here are 9 reasons why:

 We also had purchased the Unity we owned before.
 We sold that model ourselves to a recently-retired couple from Missouri when we purchased the Wonder.

 Again, RVs are NOT given to us or provided to us.
-While we did negotiate a discount we still paid over cost and used our own savings and the proceeds from selling the Unity to buy it.
+We used our own savings and the proceeds from selling the Unity to buy it.

 Why we went with the Transit vs Sprinter for our new RV